-Budget is set aside to engage and invest in community coalitions (e.g. SFBLOC, LPEC, API Council) and equityfocused regranting (Procurement, updated and reviewed by City Attorney for compliance.
+Budget is set aside to engage and invest in community coalitions (e.g. SFBLOC, LPEC, API Council) and equityfocused regranting (Procurement, Leadership) plans, transition and hiring plans.
+RFP/NOFA language needs to be updated and reviewed by City Attorney for compliance.